codemachin/TotalSolutions/README.md

 	3) After logging in, admin will be able to view all the tickets that has been created on the support system.
 	4) Admin can filter tickets based on which are open or closed.
 	5) Clicking on a particular ticket will open the query view where admin can see all the original question and answer.
-	6) Admin can download the file uploaded by the user at the time of query creation.
+	6) Admin can download the file uploaded by him, at the time of query creation.
 	7) Admin will be able to reply to the query in a chat like beautiful interface.
 	8) Admin can reset password securely if he forgets it.
 ```